 - Companies that stand to potentially benefit from increased development activity include those that provide the equipment, materials, transport, engineering, and construction services for infrastructure assets.

-Several megatrends are rapidly transforming the world and creating the potential for monumental shifts in the world’s economies over the coming years.
+Several structural trends are rapidly transforming the world and creating the potential for monumental shifts in the world’s economies over the coming years.
 First, disruptive technologies such as generative AI, Electric Vehicles (EVs), and renewable energy are advancing at a swift pace, changing how we go about our day-to-day lives.
 For example, AI software sales could increase from a forecasted $11 billion in 2024 to $204 billion in 2030.2 The market share for EVs, including both battery EVs and plug-in hybrids, is forecast to increase from 16% of global sales in 2023 to 42% of global sales by 2030.3

 Significant investment into infrastructure assets will likely be needed to support the expected growth rates for these technologies.
 In the first half of 2024, Alphabet, Amazon, Meta, and Microsoft combined to spend nearly $104 billion in capital expenditures, up 47% year-over-year, with a heavy focus on data centers.4 Microsoft is set to invest over $16 billion on AI infrastructure across many countries, including Japan, France, Germany, Spain, Malaysia, and Indonesia.5 Amazon’s AI infrastructure investment plans include $15 billion in Japan, $1.3 billion in France, $9 billion in Singapore, and $5 billion in Mexico.6 Alphabet spent $13 billion on technical infrastructure in Q2 2024.7 To support EV growth, the number of public EV charging points globally will likely need to grow four-fold, from 4 million points in 2023 to more than 15 million by 2030.
 China and Europe are forecast to remain the top two regions with the largest number of EV chargers.8